zorgrian/ubitx/README.md

 ### FIRST COMMITS ARE COSMETIC

 I have made some clarification of the comments within the code.
 The first is the explanation on how the filter switching should work for the V3 and V4 boards.
-This explanation is available as a markdown document above the uBITX firmware folder, together with schematics, in .PNG format, of the low pass filters refered to.
+This explanation is also available as a markdown document above the uBITX firmware folder, together with schematics, in .PNG format, of the low pass filters refered to.

 I will continue with these commits, as I believe this helps clarify functionality or in other words 'how it works'